My Story. My Client. Being Hooman.

 So much more to come from Hooman.
 I am working with the wonderfully talented Susan Bugby (do check her out on Instagram @susanbugbyillustration), who I am so lucky to have been to school with, way back when in sunny Birmingham.

-If you see yourself in Hooman and are interested in how I can work with you, you can speak to me directly and book a free initial one hour session with me here.
+If you see yourself in Hooman and are interested in how I can work with you, you can speak to me directly and book a free initial half hour session with me here.
 I personally hate feeling pressured and hassled, so I pride myself that you will never experience that from me if you are a no thanks after this session.

 You can learn more about me on YouTube https://youtu.be/B9EiOo-N7qI